 Most people probably have this app (or an equivalent) on their phone, but Google maps is an essential app in Iceland.
 We may be a small nation, but we have many streets.
 Our road signs are all in Icelandic, so you might need extra help getting around the country.

 Appy Hour – Every happy hour in Reykjavik in your pocket.

 Firstly, we want to recommend you make use of the duty-free allowance when you arrive in Iceland.
 Alcohol is costly in the country.
 But if you’re going to explore the Icelandic bars, we recommend using the happy hours.
 Not that long ago, there were no happy hours in Iceland.
 Then the financial crisis happened, and bars realised that if they wanted people to drink at their establishment, they would need to do something about the prices.
 There is, of course, no need to invent the wheel all over again, so they decided on happy hours.
 Most bars have one; they’re not all at the same time and not all as long.
 So, Reykjavik Grapevine had the brilliant idea of making an app.
 And here it is, Appy hour – caters to all your happy hour needs!
 If you don’t know where to go, we recommend you check out our Reykjavik Beer & Booze tour!

 Please note, it is not updated very frequently.

 Wapp – The Walking App

 The Walking App shows you many enjoyable walking and hiking trails with interesting pop-up facts, stories and photos from the area.
-The trails are of great variety and the experience meaningful and full of joy.
+The trails are of great variety, and the experience is meaningful and full of joy.
 It’s not just about reaching the end but about enjoying the overall experience on the way.
 Try our new variety of trails in Iceland equipped with the important safety measure of always knowing your location as the route progresses.

 Strætó – The Official Bus System App